jacobtyq/export-figma-svg/README.md

 6. Add your DEV_TOKEN from step 5 into `.env` file
 7. Run `node src/index.js` and your SVGs will be generated into `src/svg` folder

+### Filtering Private Components (starting with a . or a _)
+1. If you want to ignore / filter private components that start with a . or _, change the FILTER_PRIVATE_COMPONENTS variable to `true`.
+Thanks to [lennertVanSever for their contribution to this](https://github.com/jacobtyq/export-figma-svg/pull/27)
 ### Limitations

 Figma API has a fixed number of requests (rate limits) you can call per minute.
 This script will process a 20 requests per 45 seconds to avoid hitting that limit.